 1. Testimonial methods

-If you can’t ask a client for a testimonial, guess what?
-You’ve majorly messed up and you need to do some customer service help because they should like and love you enough to give you a testimonial.
+If you feel like you can’t ask a client for a testimonial...
+Guess what?
+You’ve majorly messed up and you need to get some help with customer service because they should like you enough to give you a testimonial.

-2. Use the most relevant ones for your sales process
+2. Use the most relevant testimonials for your sales process

-There are so many times I go to peoples’ websites, let’s say they’re a coach, and they’ve got testimonials and state things such as, “Omg, she was so great.
-She was able to help me out with x”, which is something that you don’t even sell.
+There are so many times I go to someone's website - let’s say they’re a coach - and they’ve got testimonials that say things like, “Omg, she was so great.
+She was able to help me out with x”, and it's something they don’t even sell.

-It might also be something you don’t sell anymore.
-It might not be your target market, you have a man giving a testimonial when you are serving women.
+Or it might be something you used to sell but don't sell anymore.
+It might be that the person giving you a testimonial is not within your target market (e.g. you have a man giving a testimonial when you are serving women).

 Make sure you are picking the most relevant one for the product or for the space that you are in.

-It’s great that you’ve helped a lot of people, loved talking to other people, that you’ve pivoted into your business but at that point your testimonials, reviews or case studies all show what you are doing currently, and who you’re currently working with.
+It’s great that you’ve helped a lot of people, loved talking to other people, and that you’ve pivoted into your business; however, your testimonials, reviews, or case studies should all reflect the products or services you are currently offering within your target audience.